favouritefavil/Loan-Portfolio-Risk-Monitoring-Credit-Risk-Analysis/README.md

 **Design rationale:**

-- **DTI bands** align with institutional lending thresholds — the 35% upper boundary reflects the qualified mortgage DTI limit used in regulated lending
+- **DTI bands** align with institutional lending thresholds, the 35% upper boundary reflects the qualified mortgage DTI limit used in regulated lending
 - **Income segments** use breakpoints at $30K, $60K, and $100K to capture meaningful repayment capacity differences
 - **Employment length** was later grouped into five bands (Unknown, <1 year, 1–5 years, 6–9 years, 10+ years) after identifying that unmapped records — defaulting at 26.92% — required explicit handling as a risk flag